Subscribe To My YouTube Channel!

-Ported from the arcade, Sega’s “Fantasy Zone” was a colorful shooter starring Opa-Opa who some consider to be Sega’s first mascot.
+Ported from the arcade, Sega’s “Fantasy Zone” was a colorful shooter starring Opa-Opa who some consider being Sega’s first mascot.
 In 1986, Fantasy Zone came to the Sega Master System which is the version I’ll be reviewing today.
 Opa-Opa, I am your father!
 I demand you to read this Fantasy Zone review!

 Fantasy Zone Plot:

 Fantasy Zone stars Opa-Opa, I’m not sure if Opa-Opa is the ship or the pilot inside of the ship but I suppose that doesn’t change the story.
 In the universe exists a “Fantasy Zone” full of colorful and pleasant landscapes.
 It looks something out of Candy Land with how the levels and graphics are.
 The enemy forces are taking over and destroying the land led by an unknown leader.
 Opa-Opa sets out to restore order in the Fantasy Zone and take down the invading army.